slhck/slhck.github.io/_posts/2026-06-15-ai-timeline.md

 I might try [NanoClaw](https://github.com/nanocoai/nanoclaw) at some point though.

+## I've had enough with Claude, August 2026

+The Claude Opus output style is driving me mad – see [my other post](/software/2026/06/22/claudish).
+So much so that I prefer Codex with GPT-5.6 these days.
+Its word choices and sentence structures are just so much more comprehensible.
+It leads me to think that Anthropic have reinfored a particular style during their training pipeline that just leads to better model results, at the expense of readability for humans.
+Fine.
+Opus is still useful for planning, and it seems to make better design choices, but for fast, daily work, my main provider is now OpenAI again.

 ## What is still worrying, 2025 and beyond

 Somewhere this year I became more suspicious of my own habits.
 Karpathy told people to ["keep AI on the leash"](https://www.businessinsider.com/openai-cofounder-andrej-karpathy-keep-ai-on-the-leash-2025-6), and said of his own work: "I'm still the bottleneck."